forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ![Husky](./husky.png)

 I have a special place in my heart for Husky tools.
 I started as a diesel tech with a set of Husky professionals.
 They lasted me 6 years!
 I still use some of those today.
-All kinds of things broke over the years but the rachets did well.
+All kinds of things broke over the years, but the rachets did well.
 Everyday use and I seen about 3 years before needing replacement.
-These are great tools and their ratchets have gotten better over the years.
+These are great tools, and their ratchets have gotten better over the years.
 A solid choice for a professional.

 ### The Specs